 An airline pilot with over 1,500 hours of flight time, specializing in commercial flights, navigation, aviation, and flight safety.
 Adept at communicating and coordinating with flight teams in high-pressure situations to ensure the safety of passengers and flight crews.

 It’s important that your resume reflects your experience and skills as a pilot, and the bulk of this will happen in the professional work history section.
 This is where you list your previous (and current) job and what you accomplished in each role.
 While the basic duties may be the same, focus your bullets on numbers, such as how many flights you piloted and what was unique about that position.
-This helps hiring managers understand your background and whether you may be a good fit with their companies.
+This helps hiring managers understand your background and whether you may fit their companies well.

 Senior-Level Professional Experience Example